jinghuazhao/pQTLtools/README.md

 This seeds collection of data and utilties for pQTL analysis.
-At this early stage, the repository collects information on a number of protein panels, linking function for cis/trans classification, 2D manhattan plots, 3D-plotly plots, forest plots among others availale from R/gap;
+At this early stage, the repository collects information on a number of protein panels, linking functions for cis/trans classification, 2D manhattan plots, 3D-plotly plots, forest plots among others availale from R/gap;
 query results on genes, regions, and SNPs via PhenoScanner, adding functionality to check for replication across platforms and aspects of